 Yes.
-The same consent rules apply whether the services are provided on or off- campus and whether the provider is required to comply with HIPAA or FERPA confidentiality laws.
-Under California law, minors of any age may consent to both sexual assault services and pregnancy-related health care (including contraception, pregnancy testing, prenatal care, abortion and postnatal care), and minors 12 and older may consent to care related to prevention, diagnosis, and treatment of sexually transmitted diseases.
-Minors 12 and older may also consent to MH counseling in many cases.
+The same consent rules apply whether the services are provided on or off-campus and whether the provider is required to comply with HIPAA or FERPA confidentiality laws.
+Under California law, minors of any age may consent to both sexual assault services and pregnancy-related health care (including contraception, pregnancy testing, prenatal care, abortion, and postnatal care), and minors 12 and older may consent to care related to prevention, diagnosis, and treatment of sexually transmitted diseases.
+Minors 12 and older may also consent to mental health counseling in many cases.
 A clinic or school cannot adopt a policy that requires obtaining parent consent for these services, as such a policy would conflict with state constitutional and statutory law.
 (See Covered Entities in Additional Resources.)

 HIPAA/CA: If the records are subject to HIPAA and CMIA, the health provider cannot disclose information or share records related to minor consent services provided to the student without obtaining written authorization from the student on a HIPAA/CMIA-compliant authorization form.123

 FERPA: If the records are within an education file subject to FERPA, the parent may access the information for students under age 18.
 Generally, a parent has the right to review their minor child’s education record.
 FERPA does not obligate the school or school employed health provider to affirmatively notify parents of any services delivered, however.
 If a provider believes that disclosing records may put a student in danger, the provider should contact legal counsel.

 It depends.
 If a school nurse, or another health provider subject to FERPA, documents minor consent information, this becomes part of the education file and is subject to FERPA.